Ramanathan20032/JavaScript/README.md

 #### Micro task queue (Higher priority) :
 - Similar to callback queue, but it has Higher priority.
-- The callback function through "promises", "Muttion Observer".
+- The callback function through "promises", "Mutation Observer".
 - when they are settled.
 - They were pushed into the "Micro task queue".